-- (1) A benefit recipient may waive health care coverage by completing and submitting a SERS waiver form to SERS. - (2) The health care coverage of a benefit recipient's spouse or dependent child may be waived as follows: - (a) For non-medicare eligible spouses and dependent children, the benefit recipient may waive their coverage by completing and submitting a signed written request to SERS on their behalf. - (b) For medicare eligible spouses and dependent children, the spouse and dependent child may waive their coverage by completing and submitting a signed written request to SERS.
+(1) A benefit recipient may waive health care coverage by completing and submitting a SERS waiver form to SERS.

+- (2) The health care coverage of a benefit recipient's dependent may be waived as follows: - (a) For non-medicare eligible dependents, the benefit recipient may waive their coverage by completing and submitting a signed written request to SERS on their behalf. - (b) For medicare eligible dependents, the dependent may waive their coverage by completing and submitting a signed written request to SERS.